 In fact, a termite infestation can continue for years after the initial infestation has occurred and it’s extremely rare for a termite colony to completely die out of its own accord.
 The only exception to this tends to be disease, which is far more likely to reduce a colony than wipe it out.
 But there is one possible exception to the rule.

-Sometimes the methods used to eliminate termites involve slow poisons.
-This means the termites might continue producing frass for a short time after the treatment.
+Sometimes the methods used to eliminate various termites species involve slow poisons.
+This means the termites might continue producing fecal matter for a short time after the treatment.

-Any good pest control company will clear up the frass during their final inspection, as any new frass would alert the homeowner that a new colony has arisen or there were survivors of the previous extermination attempt.
+Any good pest control company will clear up the frass during their final inspection, as any new fecal pellets or smears would alert the homeowner that a new colony has arisen or there were survivors of the previous extermination attempt.

 Even if you suspect this is the case, it’s best to phone the exterminator for a followup – which should be covered in your contract.
-If they failed to properly clean up, any reputable company will check the area and make sure it’s properly cleaned one they’ve verified there’s no new infestation.
+Any reputable company will first check the area to make sure they didn’t simply miss a spot, then ensure it’s properly cleaned one they’ve verified there’s no new infestation.

 And if the infestation has returned, they’ll usually treat your home under any warranty terms you agreed to.
-Finally, there’s always a chance they’ll find this “forgotten” frass pile is from a different pest infestation altogether.
+Finally, there’s always a chance they’ll find this “forgotten” frass pile is from a different pest infestation altogether and be able to address it.